GUNN HIGH SCHOOL STUDENT ACTIVITIES

 • Helps president in all activities/responsibilities (see above)

-• Assists in leading class council
+• Assists in leading class council if president is absent (see above)

-• Is responsible for ensuring class council minutes are taken and posted
+• Is responsible for ensuring class council minutes are taken and posted on the Gunn Student Activities website

 • Stand-in for presidents when necessary